exohood/exohood-website/README.md

 Set up your local environment (optional)

 If you're ready to contribute and create your PR, it will help set up a local environment to see your changes.

+Wait for review

+    The website team reviews every PR
+    See how decisions are made on content changes.
+    Acceptable PRs will be approved & merged into the dev branch.

+Release

+    master is continually synced to Netlify and will automatically deploy new commits to exohood.com The website team will periodically merge dev into master (typically multiple times per week) You can view the history of releases, which includes PR highlights.